allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ## It is like Pizzas

-When all hotspots are addressed, you have found the biggest impediment, or you know on what part you have to focus during next session, the only thing left to do is to close the workshop.
-Thank all stakeholders and participants, schedule the next session and ask for feedback.
+When all hotspots are addressed, you have found the biggest impediment, or you know on what part you have to focus on during next session.
+The only thing left to do is to close the workshop, thank all stakeholders and participants, schedule the next session and ask for feedback.

-After the session, you will have a clear business narrative on the board.
+After the session you will have a clear business narrative on the board.
 What is more important, participants will share general understanding of the process.
 They have gone through the massive learning process, gained experience and shared the common knowledge &mdash; everybody uses the domain language.
-Due to the fact that we used simple building blocks the outcome is understandable to everyone PMs, UX designers, developers etc.
+Due to the fact that we used simple building blocks, the outcome is understandable to everyone PMs, UX designers, developers etc.

 The steps described above and their sequence should be regarded as optional during the session.
-Because there is no such thing as one recipe.
-For example if during the *timeline step* you feel that introduction of people and systems is going to help &mdash; do not hesitate to do so.
-In other cases you will be interested only in finding impediments or where your system is delivering values and do not feel obligated to use all steps.
+There is no such thing as one recipe.
+For example, if during the *timeline step* you feel that introduction of people and systems is going to help, do not hesitate to do so.
+In other cases you will be interested only in finding impediments or where your system is delivering values and do not feel obligated to use all the steps.
 As Alberto says:
 > *I like to think about it like Pizzas: there’s a common base, but different toppings.*

 ### Nobody is excluded

 Big Picture EventStorming is the first and crucial step, its outcome is visible and valuable.
-Depending on the team needs it can be sufficient but if we want to go deeper and explore more, next there are Process Level and Design Level EventStorming.
+Depending on what the team needs, it can be sufficient, but if we want to go deeper and explore more, next there are Process Level and Design Level EventStorming.
 We use the same stickies’ grammar enhanced with more colours to explain the complexity of our system.
 Due to the fact that we use the same grammar, developers and businesses can talk the same language &mdash; nobody is excluded, isn’t that great?